Asian Banking School Logo

 Dr Mark Sprevak

-Senior Lecturer (Associate Professor) in Philosophy at the School of Philosophy, Psychology and Language Sciences (PPLS), University of Edinburgh
+Senior Lecturer (Associate Professor) in Philosophy at the School of Philosophy, Psychology and Language Sciences, University of Edinburgh

 Dr Tong Wang

-Dr. Tong Wang serves as a Senior Lecturer at the University of Edinburgh's Business School.
-He is a PhD graduate from the Toulouse School of Economics and has a keen interest in the dynamic fields of FinTech and Digital Economics.
+Dr. Tong Wang serves as a Senior Lecturer and a Generative AI laboratory fellow at the University of Edinburgh.
+He is a PhD graduate from the Toulouse School of Economics and has a keen interest in the dynamic fields of Fintech and Digital Economics.
 Dr. Wang's research is well-recognized, featured in top-tier international journals such as the Journal of Economic Theory and Journal of Industrial Economics.
 He has also expanded his influence through his book, "History in Economics", which has been published in three languages.
-As a dedicated educator and researcher, Dr. Wang continues to contribute to the evolving landscape of Business Economics.
+As a dedicated educator and researcher, he currently leads initiatives exploring the implications of generative AI for digital markets and platform economics, bridging traditional economic theory with contemporary technological developments.

 Val Smith